-Emily Compton is a lawyer in Miller Thomson’s litigation practice group, working primarily in insurance defence.
+Emily Compton is a lawyer in Miller Thomson’s litigation practice group, working primarily in employment law and insurance defence.
 Emily joined Miller Thomson as an associate after working as a summer student and articling student with the firm.
-As a result, she has developed the skills necessary to provide a broad litigation practice.
-Emily is an effective communicator and researcher who believes in providing efficient and professional service to her clients.
+Emily is a direct communicator, creative thinker, and skilled researcher who believes in providing practical and professional service to her clients.

 Emily provides legal services in the following areas: